juansvc/juansvc/README.md

-# HI THERE! 👋 I'm Juan a Senior Front End Developer
+# Hi there! 👋 I'm Juan a Senior Front End Developer

 <!--
 **juansvc/juansvc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently collaborating with **[Composable Finance](https://www.composable.finance/)**
+- 🔭 I’m currently collaborating with **[Zen Projects](https://zenprojects.com)**
-- 🌱 I’m currently learning Blockchain libraries like @polkadot/extension-dapp
-- 👯 I’m looking to collaborate on DeFi projects
+- 🌱 I’m looking to collaborate on DeFi projects
 - 📫 How to reach me: **[Telegram](https://www.juansvc.netlify.com/)**
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: Father of a Beautiful 👸🏼.
 Bitcoin and 🪂 Fanatic.